What are you looking for in a proposed project?

 What if I do not meet all of the eligibility criteria?

 If you believe that you could be successful in The Innovation Mission but have concerns about meeting the criteria stated in the guidelines, please contact Christine Mitton at the Sisters of Charity Foundation of Cleveland to discuss your individual situation.

 How will the foundation support the implementation of my project?

 The Sisters of Charity Foundation of Cleveland is committed to helping each project succeed.
 Throughout the fellowship, the foundation will use its network to help connect fellows to experts and community resources as needed.

-At the end of the 12-month research and development phase, fellows will pitch their idea to the foundation with the potential of being granted up to $20,000 in seed funding.
-If awarded, these funds can be used to leverage additional funding.
-The foundation will connect fellows to opportunities to pitch their ideas to other potential investors during the last six months of the fellowship.
+At the end of the 12-month fellowship, fellows will pitch their idea to the foundation with the potential of being granted up to $20,000 in seed funding.
+If awarded, these funds can be used by the fellow to leverage additional funding and continue the work’s development.

 Is it OK if my project changes over the course of the fellowship?

 Yes!
 In fact, we hope that your project does change and evolve.
 We don’t expect fellows to implement the exact approach that they describe in their application.
 We are seeking fellows who are passionate about solving a particular problem and flexible enough to adapt their solution to best meet the identified need.